RoelofKristensen/BasicPythonTutorial/README.md

 # BasicPythonTutorial
-Tutorial that I followed from Giraffe Academy to do basic Python now used for syntax revision
+Tutorial that I followed from Giraffe Academy to do basic Python.
+Now used for syntax revision